blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-(turn on generation with unlimited processors)
+Turn on generation with unlimited processors:

   command: